 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

 The molting process begins by chickens shedding several feathers in various areas of their body.
 Pin feathers grow in as replacement of the old feathers.
-As the pin feathers grow to become full feathers, it causes the release of old feathers in other areas of the body.
+As the pin feathers grow to become full feathers, it causes the release of old feathers in other areas of the body to shed.
 The process is usually symmetrical, where feather loss is equal on each side of the chicken's body.

 Timing of Molts

 Adult chickens normally molt once a year, usually in the Autumn.
 This is because shorter day lengths signal to birds that it’s time to renew plumage, or molt, in preparation for cold weather.

 Out of Season Molting